timidoesdata/Telcos_Churn/README.md

 WHERE Churn = 1 OR Churn = 0
 GROUP BY Churn
 ```
+I createed a calculated column in Power BI using the "IF" function in DAX to assign the value "Churned" to 1, and "Stayed" to 0.
 ![image](https://github.com/user-attachments/assets/42233e4c-8ff8-4db7-b04f-fa84fc3f25fc)

 From the results of the above, **5,174** customers were retained, while the remaining **1,869** churned/left.
 Let us find the percentage churn, which we can do by either calculating *(number of churned customers / total number of customers) * 100* or simply writing the query below: